Anusha-Vivekanand/Spring2024Capstone/README.md

 Since employment and income are top predictors the business should concentrate on lending loans based on different interest rate range for these 2 criteria. </br>

 ### Challenges

+One of the challenges was the dataset cleaning for a huge dataset which had to be dealt with column elimination for most of them and thus impacting KPI selection.
+Since a lot of categorical variables were present , identifying individual columns for one hot encoding was a challenge.
+This was crucial as this was the input for building models.

 ### Learnings

+I had both technical and collaborative learning through this project.
+I had an opportunity to explore both R and Python in the same datasets and was a good practise to brush up my coding skills.
+I was able to learn to collaborate and brain storm ideas with my team which was a very good interpersonal skill development in the project.